 Construction Delay Claims

-I prepare time-impact-analysis (TIA) for construction delay claims.
-As part of construction delay claims, I work hand in hand with your team to facilitate and implement methods of accountability and record-keeping that are essential to the claim process, as well as best practices in mitigating future risks that I have learned from my years as a project manager and general contractor.
-Read on below to learn specifics of how I brought goal-oriented smarts to empower and facilitate the entire claim process.
+I prepare time-impact-analysis (TIA) construction delay claims for projects that have been halted, disrupted, or wherever production is impacted.
+As part of construction delay claims, I work with your team to facilitate and implement methods of accountability and record-keeping that are essential to the claim process, as well as best practices in mitigating future risks that I have learned from my years as a project manager, general contractor, and especially as a tradesman.
+I have found that the absence of such due diligence is a virtual guarantee that a delay claim will be rejected.

 How common are construction delay claims?
-In a 2017 McGraw Hill survey, three quarters (75%) of those who participated in the study experienced a claim or dispute in the last five years, including 83% of the GC respondents.
-(Dodge Data Analytics, 2017).
-Despite their frequency, the percentage of those who made construction delay claims is small.
+In a 2017 McGraw Hill survey, three quarters (75%) of those who participated in the study experienced a claim or dispute in the last five years, including 83% of the GC respondents (Dodge Data Analytics, 2017).
+That’s not surprising given that some 75% of construction schedules are prepared by project managers lacking CPM schedule training.
+Despite their frequency, the percentage of those who make successful construction delay claims is small.